-If you’re a merchant that’s thinking, “My margins are already razor thin.
-How am I supposed to make my customers’ every shipping wish come true and stay in business?” then this article is for you.
+If you’re a merchant that’s thinking, “My margins are already razor-thin.
+How am I supposed to make my customers’ every eCommerce shipping wish come true and stay in business?” then this article is for you.

 There are plenty of ways you can mitigate the cost of delivery while keeping your customers coming back for more.
 Here are five ways for you to get started.